Our birth is but a sleep and a forgetting:

 From a Buddhist point of view, the actual experience of death is very important.
 Although how or where we will be reborn is generally dependent on karmic forces, our state of mind at the time of death can influence the quality of our next rebirth.
 So at the moment of death, in spite of the great variety of karmas we have accumulated, if we make a special effort to generate a virtuous state of mind, we may strengthen and activate a virtuous karma, and so bring about a happy rebirth.
 (Dalai Lama)

 “You have lived many lives, died many deaths, been reborn over and over.
 The wheel of rebirth is not a repetitive cycle but a spiral.
 It is an evolutionary process in which your soul develops and matures through many life experiences.
-You have been born into both female and male bodies, black and white, eastern and western, rich and poor, educated and ignorant, healthy and sickly, lives of rest and lives full of challenges.
+You have been born into both female and male bodies, black and white, eastern and western, privileged and deprived, healthy and sickly, lives of rest and lives full of challenges.
 Eventually you, like all souls, will reach a point of ripeness in which you have experienced and learned all that you need to be fulfilled and finished with the cycle of incarnation.
 This is true Enlightenment.
 But that is another story, far in the future.

 “For now you need to return to your world and play your [small but essential] part in the great work ahead.
 Go home and immanentize the eschaton!”